Jacinta Nampijinpa Price: Crime in Aboriginal communities

 Price has highlighted the high rates of domestic and other violence in Aboriginal communities.
 She advocates for law and order, and racial equality before the law.
-She rejects the "white privilege" narrative and has criticised left-wing public discourse around Indigenous deaths due to violence and, in particular Aboriginal deaths in custody.
+She rejects the notion of white privilege, and has criticised left-wing public discourse around Indigenous deaths due to violence and, in particular, Aboriginal deaths in custody.
 In her maiden speech, Price rejected the idea of racism causing Aboriginal deaths in custody as a "false narrative", and told Parliament: "We cannot support legislation that prioritises freedom of the perpetrator over justice for the victim, in an attempt to reduce rates of incarceration."

 Price rejects claims of systemic racism in the Australian prison system against Aboriginal people, citing the finding of the Royal Commission into Aboriginal Deaths in Custody (1987–1991) that there was no evidence that proportionately more Aboriginal Australians die in custody than non-Indigenous Australians.
 In her maiden speech, Price said "Our greatest problem lies with the fact that in the [30 years after the Royal Commission], over 750 Indigenous Australians were murdered at the hands of other Indigenous Australians — yet there is little concern or acknowledgment that this is why Indigenous Australians are incarcerated at such high rates."

 Following a June 2020 Black Lives Matter protest in Melbourne, Price accused protesters of being ignorant and uncaring, stating: "70 percent of Aboriginal men and women incarcerated are incarcerated for acts of violence against their loved ones.
 [The Left] don't care because the perpetrators are also black, people only care if there is seen to be a white perpetrator.
 It's not racism that is killing our people, it is the actions of our own people".
 She argued that Black Lives Matter activists have been "ignoring the real crisis" facing Indigenous people.